glee2429/CS540_W21_DBMS/Lecture/Wk3.md

 #### Challenges in Designing Constraints in Scalable Data
 - Difficult to check and guarantee the satifiability of the constraints as the number of edge cases grows as database scales up.

+### Functional Dependency as an effective constraint type
+- Basis of other DB schema constraints